Cove Bay

 Cove Bay, known locally as Cove, is a suburb on the south-east edge of Aberdeen, Scotland.

 Today Cove is home to around 8,000 people.
 It is a popular residential location owing to its village-like status.
-It is a quiet suburb at the Southern edge of Aberdeen City and in 2015 won the Silver award for Scotland in bloom.
+It is a quiet suburb at the Southern edge of Aberdeen City and in 2020 won the Silver Gilt award for Scotland in Bloom.
 Altens and Tullos Industrial Estates offer nearby employment opportunities.
 There is also easy access to the new AWPR A90.

 History

 Cove Bay is situated to the east of the ancient Causey Mounth, which road was built on high ground to make passable this only available medieval route from coastal points south from Stonehaven to Aberdeen.
 This ancient trackway specifically connected the River Dee crossing (where the Bridge of Dee is located) via Portlethen Moss, Muchalls Castle and Stonehaven to the south.
 The route was that taken by William Keith, 7th Earl Marischal and the Marquess of Montrose, who led a Covenanter army of 9000 men in the battle of the Civil War in 1639.

-Historically in the extreme north-east corner of Kincardineshire, until 1975 it was governed from the county town of Stonehaven, when it was added to the City of Aberdeen.
+Historically in the extreme north-east corner of Kincardineshire, until 1975 it was governed from the county town of Stonehaven, when it was added to the City of Aberdeen district.
 Though simply referred to as Cove, in the 19th and early 20th centuries it was known as The Cove, becoming Cove Bay around 1912.

 Cove Bay railway station opened in 1850 and operated until 1956 for passengers and 1964 for goods.
 The line remains in use and is now part of the Dundee–Aberdeen line.

+St Mary's Church was opened in 1864, and also served as the local boys' school until the 1890s when Cove School was built nearby.
+Cove School closed in 1981, when the newer Loirston Primary School was opened, becoming a community centre known as Loirston Annexe.

+In 2019, 5 cairns were erected with information plaques detailing the history of Cove Bay and Altens as a farming community.
+This was made possible with a donation from the late Margaret Allan, whose family occupied the Mains of Loirston farm, and latterly Sergent's Croft.